 The Federal Water Pollution Control Act, as amended, also known as the Clean Water Act, the Safe Drinking Water Act ("SDWA"), the OPA and comparable state laws impose restrictions and strict controls regarding the discharge of pollutants, including produced waters and other natural gas wastes, into federal and state waters.
 The discharge of pollutants into regulated waters is prohibited, except in accordance with the terms of a permit issued by the EPA or the state.
 The discharge of dredge and fill material in regulated waters, including wetlands, is also prohibited, unless authorized by a permit issued by the U.S. Army Corps of Engineers ("Corps").
 On June 29, 2015, the EPA and the Corps jointly promulgated final rules redefining the scope of waters protected under the Clean Water Act.
-The rules are subject to ongoing litigation and have been stayed in more than half the States, including Texas.
-Also, on December 11, 2018, the EPA and the Corps released a proposed rule that would replace the 2015 rule, and significantly reduce the waters subject to federal regulation under the Clean Water Act.
-The proposal is currently subject to public review and comment, after which additional legal challenges are anticipated.
+However, on October 22, 2019, the agencies repealed the 2015 rules.
+Both the 2015 rules and the 2019 repeal are subject to ongoing legal challenges.
+Also, on January 23, 2020, the EPA and the Corps published a final rule replacing the 2015 rules, and significantly reduced the waters subject to federal regulation under the Clean Water Act.
+This rule is anticipated to generate further legal challenges.
+Additionally, on April 23, 2019, the EPA published an interpretative statement and request for comment, clarifying that the Clean Water Act's permitting program for pollutant discharges does not apply to releases of pollutants to groundwater.
 As a result of such recent developments, substantial uncertainty exists regarding the scope of waters protected under the Clean Water Act.
 To the extent the rules expand the range of properties subject to the Clean Water Act's jurisdiction, we could face increased costs and delays with respect to obtaining permits for dredge and fill activities in wetland areas.